mchmarny/distributed-echo/README.md

 # distributed-echo

-Simple Broadcast/Echo service for Cloud Run designed to measure the latency between different regions where this service is deployed.
+Simple Broadcast/Echo service for Cloud Run designed to demonstrate authenticated inter-service connectivity and measure latency between the different regions where this service is deployed.

 ![](img/overview.png)

-> This service does not account for the implicit "cold starts" of each service.
-You can minimize it though by creating more frequent Cloud Schedules.
+> The inter-region service invocation latency measurements do not account for the implicit "cold starts" of each service.
+You can minimize it though by creating more frequent Cloud Scheduler invocations

 ## Pre-requirements